Has traditional therapy and medication not worked.

-Here is the culmination of my 40+ years of passion and work to build a better post trauma product for survivors with Dissociative Identity Disorder that was safe, productive and worked.
+Here is the culmination of my 40+ years of passion and work to build a better trauma product for survivors with Dissociative Identity Disorder that is healing, safe, productive, positive and works.
 There is hope for healing from DID.

 Below is a discussion about the successor to Incorporation Therapy

 Dissociative Identity Disorder (DID) has been a very misinterpreted, underestimated, misunderstood and feared diagnosis for both survivors and many members of the therapeutic community.
 Dissociative Identity Disorder has been dreaded for centuries.
 Dissociative Identity Disorder is not a mental illness rather it is a natural protective response, reaction to experiencing repetitive overwhelming and life-threatening events.

 The label of DID carries with it a lot of stigmas as depicted in movies and television.
 Societal beliefs, religious beliefs, and science do not cast a favorable view of Dissociative Identity Disorder.
 Some professionals, particularly psychiatrists, do not even believe DID is real, and others are not trained to assess or conduct therapy on the complex condition.
 Anyone who has received a DID diagnosis has felt extreme pressure, real or imagined, to hide his or her condition.
 Therefore, those who carry this condition experiences feelings of blame, embarrassment, guilt, shame, and humiliation.
 Survivors with DID really think they are damaged inside or crazy because many survivors do not understand the symptoms they are having at the onset.